Editor’s Commentary by Charles Morgan …..

 Of course, 4) Some collectors don’t like the design for legitimate reasons.
 There have been many controversial designs in the past, and several flat-out bad ones.

-One of the primary weakness of many of the candidate designs for the 2017 American Liberty gold coin was the nondescript, ambiguous ethnicity of Liberty.
+One of the primary weaknesses of many of the candidate designs for the 2017 American Liberty gold coin was the nondescript, ambiguous ethnicity of Liberty.
 What High-Relief Obverse 08 (the chosen design) and 21 have in common is an unambiguous representation.
 From this standpoint, it doesn’t matter what Liberty’s ethnicity was or was not.

 But despite this, both choices are elegant, clean, and “hit the right notes” for an American coin.
 I don’t see anything in either design that seems out of place on United States coinage, be it circulating or NIFC.
 Are the lines not clean enough?
 Are the proportions off?
 Is the “negative space” used to ill-effect?
 Are the inscriptions in a strange, unfamiliar font?
 No, no, most definitely no, and no again.